cornell-pl/TxForest/README.md

 related and original repo of this work (contains ZFS a related DSL and the source latex of the paper on this project): [ZFS repo](https://github.com/cornell-pl/ocaml-zfs)

+see [progress doc](progress.md) for information on the progress of this library

 This repo contains 2 implementations an ocaml one and a python one

 ## TXForest (Ocaml)